ojread/git-workflow/README.md

 1. **Add your feature to the main development branch**

 	1. `git checkout develop` - Switch back to the parent branch.
-	1. `git pull` - Make sure you have the latest version.
-	1. `git merge --no-ff contact-form` - Add your work to the develop branch.
-The --no-ff option preserves the history of the feature branch.
+	1. `git pull --no-ff contact-form` - Fetch the latest version of the develop branch and combine it with your feature branch.
+The --no-ff option preserves the history of the feature branch and keeps the shared branch clean.
 	1. Resolve any conflicts between the branches and follow the prompts to complete the merge.
-Check that your feature is still working and not conflicting with anyone else's work.
+Check that your feature is still working and does not conflict with anyone else's work.
 	1. `git branch -d contact-form` - Delete the feature branch once it is no longer needed.
 	1. `git push origin develop` - Upload your updated branch for others to access.

-## Useful commands
+## Other useful commands

 `git status` - Check your current branch and see a summary of changes.
 Always do this before committing changes to avoid working on the wrong branch.